ntmkhanh/brio/README.md

-1. Finetuning Base Model
+1. Finetuning Base Model.
 Using the `Finetuning_base_model` notebook for the finetuning process.
 3. Using brio_tokenized.py to produce .tokenized of .source and .target.
 Example:
 ```console
 python brio_tokenize.py --fin ./train.source --fout ./train.source.tokenized